onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 The opposite of self-deception is self-reflection

-The first fully self-aware/conscious structural pattern “I am the one…” - “CUUUUT!
-Nailed it!”- break the fourth wall

 We all long for belonging - it is wired into us

 Our incentive structure is medieval compared to its potential